AkshayDeshmukh93/recipe-api/README.md

 # About The Project
 This Project is developed to manage favorite recipes.This contains an api's to show and perform below actions:
- * Show available recipes in with below details 1.Recipe id and Name
+ * Show available recipes in with below details
+	1. Recipe id and Name
-	2.Recipe created Date and Time
+	2. Recipe created Date and Time
-	3.Indicated for veg/non-veg/non-veg
+	3. Indicated for veg/non-veg/non-veg
-	4.How many people the dish is suitable for
+	4. How many people the dish is suitable for
-	5.Recipe ingredients as list
+	5. Recipe ingredients as list
-	6.Recipe cooking instructions
+	6. Recipe cooking instructions
  * Creat a new recipe
  * Update recipe
  * Delete recipe